-Variability (rate of change) Rate of photos varies significantly, e.g. roughly 10x photos to Facebook on New Year's versus other days.
+Variability (rate of Rate of photos varies significantly, e.g. roughly 10x change) photos to Facebook on New Year's versus other days.
 Geographic distribution of photos follows long-tailed distribution, with 1000 landmarks (totaling only about 100 square km) accounting for over 20% of photos on Flickr.
-Big Data Science (collection, curation, Veracity (Robustness Issues) Important to make as accurate as possible, subject to limitations of computer vision technology. analysis, action) Visualization Visualize large-scale 3-d reconstructions, and navigate large-scale collections of images that have been aligned to maps.
-Data Quality Features observed in images are quite noisy due both to imperfect feature extraction and to non-ideal properties of specific images (lens distortions, sensor noise, image effects added by user, etc.) Data Types Images, metadata Data Analytics Big Data Specific Challenges (Gaps) Analytics needs continued i monitoring and improvement.
-Big Data Specific Challenges in Mobility Many/most images are captured by mobile devices; eventual goal is to push reconstruction and organization to phone to allow real-time interaction with the user.
-Security and Privacy Requirements Need to preserve privacy for users and digital rights for media.
-Highlight issues for Components of this use cas e including feature extraction, feature matching, and generalizing this use large-scale probabilistic infe erence appear in many or most computer vision and case (e.g. for ref. • . • . , including recognition, stereo resolution, image architecture) denoising, etc. More Information http://vision.soic.indiana.edu/disco (URLs)
+Big Data Science Veracity (Robustness Important to make as accurate as possible, subject to (collection, curation, Issues) limitations of computer vision technology. analysis, Visualization Visualize large-scale 3-d reconstructions, and navigate action) large-scale collections of images that have been aligned to maps.
+Data Quality Features observed in images are quite noisy due both to imperfect feature extraction and to non-ideal properties of specific images (lens distortions, sensor noise, image effects added by user, etc.) Data Types Images, metadata Data Analytics Big Data Specific Analytics needs continued monitoring and improvement.
+Challenges (Gaps) Big Data Specific Many/most images are captured by mobile devices; eventual goal is to push Challenges in Mobility reconstruction and organiz reconstruction and organization to phone to allow real-time interaction with the user.
+Security and Privacy Need to preserve privacy for users and digital rights for media.
+Requirements Highlight issues for Components of this use case including feature extraction, feature matching, and - generalizing this use - e including feature extraction, feature matching, and erence appear in many or most computer vision and large-scale probabilistic info generalizing this use large-scale probabilistic info erence appear in many or most computer vision and generalizing this use case (e.g. for ref. large-scale probabilistic info image processing problems erence appear in many or most computer vision and s, including recognition, stereo resolution, image